-Paris what to see: Paris is certainly a city capable of conquering from the first glance.
-The French capital is magnificent in all seasons and at any time of the day.
-The inviting scent of freshly baked baguettes in the numerous "boulangeries", the walks along the Seine, the artists of Montmartre, the lively nightlife, the cafes and restaurants in the center: Paris is a multi-ethnic metropolis with many shades, and knows how to please the different tastes: it will certainly not disappoint you!
+Paris: What to see: Paris is undoubtedly a city that captivates at first sight.
+The French capital is magnificent in all seasons and at any time of day.
+The inviting aroma of freshly baked baguettes in the numerous boulangeries, strolls along the Seine, the artists of Montmartre, the vibrant nightlife, the cafés and restaurants of the city center: Paris is a multi-ethnic metropolis with many facets, capable of satisfying the most diverse tastes: it certainly won't disappoint!

 Paris what to see

-The center of Paris can be divided into two macro-areas: the rive droite (right bank) and the rive gauche (left bank) with respect to the course of the Seine.
-The city is however divided into 20 districts ( arrondissements ) that start from the center and branch out clockwise.
+Central Paris can be divided into two macro-areas: the Rive Droite (Right Bank) and the Rive Gauche (Left Bank) with respect to the course of the Seine.
+The city is also divided into 20 districts ( arrondissements ) that begin in the center and branch out clockwise.
+Traveling from one area to another is easy and convenient, as each neighborhood is served by a dense network of subways and trains that allow you to reach every corner of Paris.

-A single post would not be enough to list all the beautiful things to see in Paris: Below I have extrapolated the most significant places that a tourist should not miss during their stay in the French capital.
+A single post wouldn't be enough to list all the beautiful things to see in Paris: Below I've selected the most significant places that a tourist shouldn't miss during their stay in the French capital.

 The Louvre Museum